 Oregon spotted frogsThese frogs once inhabited most of Puget Sound’s lowlands, but now only a handful of isolated populations exist.
 The species is endangered in Washington and is also a candidate for federal endangered status.

-Northwest Trek is participating in a five-year project, begun in 2008, to reestablish the local population of these frogs.
-The park, in partnership with Washington Department of Fish and Wildlife, Point Defiance Zoo & Aquarium and many other zoos and partner organizations, has already raised thousands of frogs from fertilized eggs and released them in wetlands on Joint Base Lewis McChord.
+Northwest Trek participated in a five-year project, started in 2008, to reestablish the local population of these frogs.
+In partnership with Washington Department of Fish and Wildlife, Point Defiance Zoo & Aquarium, and many other zoos and partner organizations, Northwest Trek has already raised thousands of frogs from fertilized eggs and released them in wetlands on Joint Base Lewis-McChord.

 FishersThese members of the weasel family used to inhabit much of the old growth forest of the Northwest.
 But trappers – seeking the fishers’ valuable fur pelts – and logging of old growth nearly eliminated the population in Washington by the mid-1900s.